Daniel Goleman biography and books

 In addition to these functions, Daniel Goleman is the co-director of Consortium for Research on Emotional Intelligence in Organizations.
 According to the consortium, social and personal competencies are vital for a healthy and productive lifestyle.
 For this reason, the mission of this organization is to advance research and practice of emotional and social intelligence in organizations by exchanging knowledge.

 At this moment, he is working as a writer, psychologist, and a science journalist for the New York Times.
 Goleman is still requested to lecture to professional groups, business audiences, and on college campuses.

-Daniel Goleman quotes
+Famous quotes by Daniel Goleman